 Acceleware Ltd. (the "Company" or "Acceleware") is a technology company based in Calgary, Alberta, that specializes in the development and marketing of special purpose software accelerators used to reduce engineering design simulation and data processing run times.
-The Company also provides specialized software development services and training programs in the field of high performance computing.
+The Company also provides specialized software development consulting services and training programs in the field of high performance computing.
 The Company is incorporated under the Alberta Business Corporations Act, has its registered offices at 2800 715 fifth avenue SW, Calgary, Alberta, Canada, and trades on the TSX Venture Exchange under the symbol AXE.

-On April 26, 2011 (the "Effective Date"), the Company completed a court supervised plan of arrangement (the "Arrangement") involving, among others, the Company and an arm's length private company, pursuant to which the Company completed a reorganization transaction to create a new company named Acceleware Ltd. (formerly Acceleware Corp.)
-As a result of the reorganization, Acceleware Ltd. received gross proceeds of \$1,200,545.
-The costs associated with the transaction were \$283,349.
+On April 26, 2011 (the "Effective Date"), the Company completed a court supervised plan of arrangement (the "Arrangement") involving, among others, the Company and an arm's length private company, pursuant to which the Company completed a reorganization transaction to create a new company named Acceleware Ltd. (formerly Acceleware Corp).

-Pursuant to the Arrangement and on the Effective Date of the Arrangement: (i) the Company transferred all of its assets (with the exception of the benefit of its tax pools which by their nature cannot be transferred) and liabilities to Acceleware Ltd., a new company incorporated under and governed by the Business Corporations Act (Alberta); (ii) holders of the Company's common shares received common shares of Acceleware Ltd. on a pro rata basis consistent with their relative percentage holdings of common shares of the Company immediately prior to giving effect to the Arrangement.

-As such, pursuant to the Arrangement: (i) Acceleware Ltd. will conduct exactly the same business formerly conducted by the Company with the same assets and liabilities of the Company (with the exception of the benefit of certain of the Company's tax pools which, by their nature, cannot be transferred and have remained with the Company); (ii) the shareholders of Acceleware Ltd. are the same as the former shareholders of the Company, holding the same number of common shares of Acceleware Ltd. as that number of common shares each held in the Company immediately prior to the closing of the Arrangement; (iii) Acceleware Ltd. is a reporting issuer and the common shares of Acceleware Ltd. is listed on the TSX Venture Exchange (the "TSXV") under the trading symbol "AXE"; and (iv) Acceleware Ltd. received net proceeds of \$917,196.
+Pursuant to the Arrangement and on the Effective Date of the Arrangement: (i) Acceleware Corp. transferred all of its assets (with the exception of the benefit of its tax pools which by their nature cannot be transferred) and liabilities to the Company, a new company incorporated under and governed by the Business Corporations Act (Alberta); (ii) holders of the Acceleware Corp.'s common shares received common shares of the Company on a pro rata basis consistent with their relative percentage holdings of common shares of Acceleware Corp. immediately prior to giving effect to the Arrangement.
+As such, pursuant to the Arrangement: (i) the Company conducts exactly the same business as formerly conducted by Acceleware Corp. with the same assets and liabilities of Acceleware Corp. (with the exception of the benefit of certain of the Acceleware Corp.'s tax pools which, by their nature, cannot be transferred and have remained with the Acceleware Corp.); (ii) the shareholders of the Company are the same as the former shareholders of the Acceleware Corp., holding the same number of common shares of the Company as that number of common shares each held in Acceleware Corp. immediately prior to the Arrangement; (iii) the Company is a reporting issuer and the common shares of the Company are listed on the TSX Venture Exchange (the "TSXV") under the trading symbol "AXE"; and (iv) the Company received net proceeds of \$917,196.